Esri/arcgoose/README.md

       maxLength: 100,
     },
     details: {
-      type: 'object', // 'Details' will be casted from a string to a javascript object
+      type: 'object', // 'details' will be casted from a string to a javascript object
       properties: {
         color: {
           type: 'string',